 + About 60 to 80 edited, polished, finished photos per hour of photography

-+ High-resolution files in a private online gallery, downloadable straight to your computer
++ High-resolution files in a private online gallery, downloadable straight to your computer or smart phone

 + Travel to most Big Island locations